 On step – Code to be executed for this agent on taking a step in agent based model with synchronization.
 On step actions are executed for agents in some deterministic order.

 Use in flowcharts as – Here you choose the role for this agent in the flowcharts.
-Selecting Agent here, you enable the agent passing through the Process Modeling library flowcharts, choosing Pedestrian enables it flowing through Pedestrian Lilbarry flowchart blocks, etc.
+Selecting Agent here, you enable the agent passing through the Process Modeling library flowcharts, choosing Pedestrian enables it flowing through Pedestrian Lilbrary flowchart blocks, etc.

 On enter flowchart block – Here you can write the code to be executed when this agent enters the flowchart.